shofizone/ffmpeg_video_thumbnail/README.md

 # video_thumbnail

-This plugin generates thumbnail from video file or URL.
+This plugin generates thumbnail using FFmpegMediaMetadataRetriever from video file or URL.
 It returns image in memory or writes into a file.
 It offers rich options to control the image format, resolution and quality.
 Supports iOS and Android.

   [![pub ver](https://img.shields.io/badge/pub-v0.4.3-blue)](https://pub.dev/packages/video_thumbnail)
   [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/justsoft/)